FAQs for Creator Affiliates

 Who can become an affiliate of Access Copyright?

-If you are a Canadian citizen or a permanent resident, outside the province of Quebec, you are eligible to register for affiliation with Access Copyright provided that you meet the following requirements:
+If you are a Canadian citizen or a permanent resident, outside the province of Quebec, you can affiliate with Access Copyright provided that you meet the following requirements:

-• Own reproduction rights to at least one work published in a print format such as a book, magazine, newspaper or scholarly journal and is also commercially available.
+• You own reproduction rights to at least one published work in print or digital format such as a book, magazine, newspaper or scholarly journal that is also commercially available.

-• Not already affiliated with any other reproduction rights organization (such as COPIBEC in Quebec).
+• You are not already affiliated with any other reproduction rights organization (such as COPIBEC in Quebec).

 • You are a writer, editor, translator and/or visual artist (i.e. illustrator, photographer, designer).